DrakeLambert/ProgrammingBootcamp/Lesson 1/Programming Bootcamp - Variables, Conditionals, And Loops 1.0.md

 +---+---+---+
 ```

 As a bonus, take a look at what happens when `var height = 0;` or when it is a negative number.
-Can you make the stairs print upsidedown for negative heights?
+Can you make the stairs print upside-down for negative heights?
 How can you make the code as simple as possible while still keeping it readable?

 Good luck!
 As always, feel free to message me in the discord for any questions!